Variational-toolbox-based separability detection of multiqubit states: Introduction

 \section{Introduction}

 Entanglement is one of the important resources in quantum-based applications, such as quantum communication~\cite{hu2021long,bulla2023nonlocal}, quantum network~\cite{pompili2021realization}, and quantum metrology~\cite{colombo2022time,long2022entanglement}.
-Understanding the entanglement property of a state enables us to manipulate quantum states in practical situations efficiently.
+Understanding the entanglement property of a state enables us to efficiently manipulate quantum states in practical situations.
 One of the essential issues is the detection of entanglement for pure or mixed states, which confirms whether a target state is entangled.
 Another crucial problem is determining the entanglement structure of an entangled state~\cite{guhne2009entanglement,shahandeh2014structural,lu2018entanglement}.
 In principle, multiparticle quantum states may be entangled as a whole system, called genuine multipartite entanglement (GME), or entangled only involving different subsystems.
 The entanglement structure of a quantum state is mathematically described by the $k$-separability or $m$-producibility~\cite{sorensen2001entanglement}.
-Both questions are challenging because of exponentially larger systems.
+Both questions are challenging because of exponentially large systems.
 Thus, exploring efficient methods to identify the presence of entanglement and the detailed structure is a crucial theoretical and experimental problem.

-Last several decades witness the development of detecting entanglement, including the positive partial transposition (PPT) criterion~\cite{horodecki1997separability}, the computable cross norm criterion~\cite{chen2003matrix,rudolph2003some}, permutation criterion~\cite{horodecki2006separability,liu2022detecting}, and machine learning methods~\cite{girardin2022building,chen2023certifying}.
-These methods highly depend on the prior information of the state or the labeled data set to train the classical neural network.
+Recent decades have seen significant advances in entanglement detection methods, including the positive partial transpose criterion~\cite{horodecki1997separability}, the computable cross norm criterion~\cite{chen2003matrix,rudolph2003some}, the permutation criterion~\cite{horodecki2006separability,liu2022detecting}, and machine learning methods~\cite{girardin2022building,chen2023certifying}.
+These methods highly depend on the prior information of the state or the labeled dataset to train the classical neural network.
 As the system size increases, quantum state tomography~\cite{cramer2010efficient} and the determination of the training state become infeasible.
 On the other hand, extracting the partial information of quantum states may also characterize the entanglement by employing randomized measurements~\cite{elben2020mixed,neven2021symmetry,yu2021optimal,ketterer2022statistically,cieslinski2024analysing}.